University, Authorities Consider Action Against Impostor

 ``I am worrying to death about him,″ said Mrs. Weaver, who claims that she and her husband, Richard, didn’t know what their son was up to. ``I don’t know where he is.″

-Ms. Money told the Austin American-Statesman that Weaver realizes the severity of his actions and plans to contact UT officials to tell his side of the story.
+Money said that Weaver realizes the severity of his actions and plans to contact Texas players and coaches to apologize.
+Weaver will likely go on television to tell his story, ``maybe something like 60 Minutes,″ she said.

 Meanwhile, Joel McKelvey, whose identity was assumed by Weaver, says he has no idea why he was chosen.
 McKelvey said he had met Weaver several years ago while Weaver was working at Alvin Square Liquors in Salinas, which is run by Weaver’s parents.